ksu-cs-textbooks/cis300/content/trees/tries/intro.md

   - The first character is a lower-case English letter.
 In this case, we need to add the substring following the first character of `s` to the child labeled with the first letter.
 We do this as follows:
-      - If the child labeled with the first letter of the word is missing (i.e., **null**), we construct a new trie node and place it in the array location for this child.
+      - We first need to make sure that the child labeled with the first letter of `s` is non-**null**.
+Thus, if this child is **null**, we construct a new trie node and place it in the array location for this child.
+      - We can now
-      - Now that we have a child labeled with the first letter, we can add the substring following the first letter to this child by making a recursive call.
+        add the substring following the first letter of `s` to this child by making a recursive call.